Budget 2021: Fuel prices rise and high emissions cars to be hit with higher taxes

 Adopting several of the recommendations of the influential Tax Strategy Group’s pre-budget review, the Minister for Finance, Paschal Donohoe, has opted to adjust the current emissions-based tax system to allow for the new international testing regime that aims to offer more realistic emissions ratings for all cars.

+Whereas current VRT rates range from 14 per cent to 36 per cent, the new VRT table has a range from 7 per cent for cars with carbon emissions (CO2) up to 50g/km to 37 per cent on vehicles with emissions over 191g/km.

+The Minister for Finance has also adjusted the NOx surcharge bands, a tax that applies to all new cars and used imports.

-With the NEDC system being replaced by a new system, known as WLTP [Worldwide Harmonised Light Vehicles Test Procedure], Mr Donohoe also plans to reform the annual motor tax regime.
+With the NEDC system being replaced by a new system, known as WLTP [Worldwide Harmonised Light Vehicles Test Procedure], Mr Donohoe is also changing the annual motor tax regime.

 Currently cars first registered prior to July 2008 are rated by engine size, while those rated after then have been taxed based on NEDC emissions ratings.
-A third table of taxes based on WLTP ratings will apply to all new cars - and used imports - first registered from January 1st.
+These cars will continue to be taxed based on these criteria.

+However, from January 1st all new cars will be taxed based on their WLTP ratings.
+As with the VRT changes, there are more bands in the new regime, with the lowest annual motor tax rate of €120 only applying to zero emissions cars, while a new €140 rate applies to vehicles with emission of 1g/km to 50g/km.

 In terms of grants for electric and hybrid vehicles, the current allowances will expire at the end of this year.
 However, Mr Donohoe said that changes to the VRT system should mean these vehicles will compensate for the difference.